Karnataka hijab ban: SC delivers split verdict, refers matter to CJI for constituting larger bench | Education

 ''There is divergence of opinion,'' Justice Gupta, who was heading the bench, said at the outset while pronouncing the verdict on a batch of 26 petitions.

-During the arguments in the top court, several counsel appearing for the petitioners had insisted that preventing Muslim girls from wearing the hijab to the classroom will put their education in jeopardy as they might stop attending classes.
+During the arguments in the top court, a number of counsel appearing for the petitioners had insisted that preventing Muslim girls from wearing the hijab to the classroom will put their education in jeopardy as they might stop attending classes.

+Counsel for the petitioners had argued on various aspects, including on the state government's February 5, 2022 order which banned wearing clothes that disturb equality, integrity, and public order in schools and colleges.

 Some advocates had also argued that the matter be referred to a five-judge constitution bench.